Alopecia areata

 Currently, there are two oral JAK inhibitors that are licensed for alopecia areata:

 • Baricitinib (JAK 1 & 2 inhibitor) is also a tablet taken daily.
 It has been licensed for its use in severe alopecia areata.
 However, it has not been approved for NHS funding for alopecia patients currently due to cost.
 It is available on private prescriptions.
-It is currently funded on the NHS for the treatment of other conditions such as: atopic dermatitis, rheumatoid arthritis, COVID and monogenic interferonopathies.
+It is currently funded on the NHS for the treatment of other conditions such as: atopic eczema, rheumatoid arthritis, COVID and monogenic interferonopathies.

 More studies are taking place exploring other tablet-based JAK inhibitors and their potential use in alopecia areata.
 Therefore, it is likely more treatments may become available in the future.

 • Immunosuppressant tablets.
 These tablets include methotrexate, ciclosporin, mycophenolate mofetil and azathioprine.
 These medications are used in other inflammatory skin conditions such as psoriasis and eczema.
 These medications are considered in severe alopecia areata when other treatments have failed.
-They work by suppressing our immune system and therefore several serious side effects have to be considered when starting these medications.
+They work by suppressing the immune system and therefore, several serious side effects have to be considered when starting these medications.
 The evidence for the use of these medications in the treatment of alopecia areata is limited.

 • Biological therapies.
 These are drugs that can mimic or block the way in which immune cells signal to each other, so can decrease inflammation.
 Dupilumab (interleukin 4 and 13 inhibitor) is currently licensed and funded on the NHS for the treatment of atopic dermatitis from the age of 6 months, and not alopecia areata.
-There is a suggestion from a clinical trial that dupilumab can potentially help hair regrowth in certain cases, specifically patients who have both atopic dermatitis and alopecia areata.
+There is a suggestion from a clinical trial that dupilumab can potentially help hair regrowth in certain cases, specifically people affected by both atopic dermatitis and alopecia areata.
 Several other biological agents have been reviewed with limited evidence.
 There is further research being done on new biological therapies for the treatment of alopecia areata.

 • Ultraviolet light treatment (PUVA).
 This involves taking a tablet or applying a cream that makes the skin sensitive to light.
 The bald patches are then exposed to ultraviolet light, two or three times a week for a number of months.
 Recurrence of hair loss is common when the treatment is stopped.
 There is an increased risk of skin cancer in long-term use.